moranr123/Subdibuddy/mobile/assets/README.md

 # Assets Directory

-This directory contains images and other assets for the Subsibuddy mobile app.
+This directory contains images and other assets for the Subdibuddy mobile app.

 ## Required Assets